andyL89/pizza-parlor/README.md

 ## *Tests*
 #### Test 1:
-Describe:
+Describe: Pizza()
-Test:
-Expect:
+Test: It will return the size of the pizza and toppings chosen when form is submitted.
+Expect: Pizza(small, Extra Cheese).toEqual(small pizza w/ xtra cheese)

 ## *Setup Instructions:*

 1. Copy https://github.com/andyL89/pizza-parlor.git.
 2. Run git clone https://github.com/andyL89/pizza-parlor.git to add directory to your computer.
-2. Navigate to the top level of the directory.
+3. Navigate to the top level of the directory.
-3. Open index.html in your browser.
+4. Open index.html in your browser.

 ## *Tecnologies Used:*
 * HTML
+* CSS
 * Java Script
 * JQuery
 * Bootstrap

 ## *Known Bugs:*

-1. If user submits empty pizza ordering form, an incomplete statement is returned missing the appropriate variables.
-2. Multiple pizza ordering has yet to be implimented.
+1. Multiple pizza ordering has yet to be implimented.

 ## *License*